-- 1. The club/organization must complete a Student Activity Request Form.
-The form must be signed by the organization's president/designee and advisor, and submitted to the SGA Coordinator at least three weeks prior to the proposed activity. - 2.
-The Assistant Director of SPAR must approve the use of space for the event, and sign the request form prior to the event at least three weeks in advance. - 3.
-The club/organization advisors must meet with the SGA Coordinator to discuss alternative locations for events not held in Bienvenue Room 152 prior to the event at least three weeks in advance. - 4.
-Club/organization advisors are responsible for following through to ensure all approval processes are completed.
+- 1. The student organization must complete a Student Activity Request Form.
+The form must be signed by the organization's president/designee and advisor, and submitted to the Programming Specialist or SGA Coordinator at least three weeks prior to the proposed activity. - 2.
+The Student Life professional staff must approve the use of space for the event, and sign the request form prior to the event at least three weeks in advance. - 3.
+The student organization advisors must meet with the Programming Specialist or SGA Coordinator to discuss alternative locations for events not held in Bienvenue Room 152 The Den prior to the event at least three weeks in advance. - 4.
+Organization advisors are responsible for following through to ensure all approval processes are completed.